isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 An RGL traveller departing for Japan can make an appointment in advance at designated clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 72 hours before departure, and obtain a health certificate of having tested negative for COVID-19.

 The list of clinics that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at **<a href="#annexb">ANNEX B</a>**.
 Testing for RGL arrangements should only be carried out at these clinics at the moment.
-An eligible RGL traveller can contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.

-Prior to the test, the traveller must obtain a letter from the Embassy of Japan in Singapore which confirms that he/she has been granted approval by the relevant authorities in Japan to travel to Japan under the Singapore-Japan  RGL.
-This letter will be used as an indication of the traveller’s eligibility to take a pre-departure COVID-19 test.
-This letter must be presented at the clinic before the test can be administered.

 The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.